jjkirn/sliver-c2/notes/part2.md

 # Part 2 - Using Sliver C2 client/server and Alternate AV bypass

 ## **Intro**
-In this part, we will be using silver server and client feature to show how the multi user feature works and can be used as a singlee user to avoid client crashes/hangs from affecting the sliver server.
+In this part, we will be using silver server and client feature to show how the multi user feature works and can be used as a single user to avoid client crashes/hangs from affecting the sliver server.

 We will use a [AV bypass method from my repo "av-bypass"](https://github.com/jjkirn/av-bypass) to bypass Windows Defender to get the sliver implant to our lab Windows Worstation target - WS0.

 ## **Note:**
 Be aware that the "av-bypass" method described in that repo is complicated by the fact that you need to create a "Windows Studio 2022" development environment to compile some C+ code to create the obsuscated implant code.
-If you think this is too complicated and just want to see how sliver client/server works, refer the to steps oulined in [part 1](/notes/part1.md) to turn off Windows Defender.
+If you think this is too complicated and just want to see how sliver client/server works, refer the to steps oulined in [part 1](/notes/part1.md) to turn off Windows Defender on the target (WS01).

 ---
 ## **Getting Started**